ellahu1003/Ames-Housing-Price-Predictions/README.md

 ```

 ## Requirements
-The `requirements.txt` file lists all the Python packages required to run the project.
+The `Requirements.txt` file lists all the Python packages required to run the project.
 Install these dependencies to avoid any compatibility issues.

 ## Results
 1) MSE: [2835241787.28]